dawidbudzynski/social_media_site_django/README.md

 # Tech-Hub

 ## General info
+A web application made using Python 3, Django 1.11, Bootstrap and REST API and AJAX.
 This project is simple social media site about technology.
+User can: create account, add groups and write posts.

+## Main functions
+* creating user accounts
+* adding groups and posts
+* displaying news about technology using APIs

 ## Technologies
 Project is created using: